cicero78M/CiceroAutoPost/docs/BUSINESS_PROCESS.md

 ## High Level Workflow

 1. **Authentication**
-   - The user logs in to Instagram through the OAuth flow (`InstaOauthLoginFragment`).
+   - The user logs in to Instagram through an in-app OAuth WebView flow.
 The obtained access token is stored locally.
-   - The app can also perform Twitter OAuth (`TwitterAuthManager` and `TwitterCallbackActivity`) for fetching or posting tweets if needed.
    - TikTok session data is securely saved via `TiktokSessionManager`.

 2. **Instagram Tools**